Darra

 An assessment of population growth drivers in Darra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Darra's population is estimated at around 4,377 people.
-This reflects an increase of 279 people since the 2021 Census, which reported a population of 4,098 people.
-The change was inferred from AreaSearch's estimation of the resident population as 4,365 following examination of ABS's latest ERP data release (June 2024), along with an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 787 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
-Darra's growth rate of 6.8% since census positions it within 2.9 percentage points of the national average (9.7%), indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Darra is around 4,379.
+This reflects an increase of 281 people since the 2021 Census, which reported a population of 4,098.
+The increase is inferred from AreaSearch's estimation of the resident population at 4,365 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+This results in a population density ratio of 787 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing approximately 67.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of national areas is expected, with Darra projected to grow by 505 persons to 2041, reflecting an increase of 11.6% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings inline with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected.
+By 2041, the suburb of Darra is projected to grow by 503 persons, reflecting an increase of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population